lorenzodelijser/focus-chrome-extension/README.md

 ---

 Made by [Lorenzo de Lijser](https://twitter.com/lorenzodelijser).
-Feel free to reach out to me through email at [hi@lorenzodelijser.nl](mailto:hi@lorenzodelijser.nl) or on [Twitter](https://twitter.com/lorenzodelijser) if you have any questions or feedback.
+Feel free to reach out to me through email at [lorenzodelijser@gmail.com](mailto:lorenzodelijser@gmail.com) or on [Twitter](https://twitter.com/lorenzodelijser) if you have any questions or feedback.